t-trent/tip-tracker-ios/README.md

 ## Requirements

 - iOS 16 or later
 - Xcode 14 or later
-- SwiftUI and SwiftData (for local persistence)

 ## Installation